backdrop-contrib/views_timelinejs/README.md

   Of course, Link fields or Text fields will work for this mapping, along with any other field that can output a string containing a raw URL to an image.

-* Media URL - The selected field should contain a raw URL to a media resource.
+* Media - The selected field should contain a raw URL to a media resource, an HTML blockquote, or an HTML iframe.
 See the [media types documentation] (https://timeline.knightlab.com/docs/media-types.html) for a list of supported types.
 Special handling is included for Image fields because they have no raw URL formatter.